 Note.
 CIL = lower bound CIs.
 CIH = higher bound CIs.

-Extensions: Individual differences

-Desire for choice diversity
+Extension: Desire for choice diversity

 We aimed to extend the replication study by considering individual differences in the desire for choice diversity as predictors of partition dependence.
 Early studies have suggested that desire for novelty and change is associated with variety-seeking behavior (Venkatesan, 1973).
 We were surprised by the lack of research in this direction, including the lack of scales directly aimed at measuring diversity related traits, especially given how fundamental diversity seems to consumer choice and decision-making behaviors, and so we sought to try and take a first exploratory step in this direction.

-Patriotism

-We also aimed to extend the replication by considering the individual differences in patriotism.
-Similar to the findings in Study 5 which showed that expertise weakened partition dependence, we thought it possible that more strongly held views with direct link to the partitioning and options presented may mitigate partition dependence behavior.
-Therefore, this factor was added with special focus on Study 2 contrasting local versus international funding allocations.

 Pre-registration and open-science

 We will pre-register the experiment on the Open Science Framework (OSF) and data collection will be launched shortly after pre-registration.
 Pre-registrations and all materials used in these experiments are available in the supplementary materials.
 We provided all materials, data, code, and pre-registration on: https://osf.io/fujsv/ .